saiharsha5991/Titanic_Approach/README.md

-***Preprocessing steps we are going to explained on 'Titanic_Approach-2 of part-1 and part-2'***
+***Preprocessing steps we are going to explained on 'Titanic_Approach-2'***

-   ***PART-1***

-1)Imported libraries

-2)Checked the data types

-3)Extracted 'NAME' column from both train and test datasets.
-A column 'Title' is created and the extracted names are put in that column.
-For each title checked for 'SEX' column if a name is male or female

-4)Split the table with reference to the Title column which has 5 values that are mr,mrs,miss,master,rare resulting into 5 tables

-5)Then filled the NAN values with mean() for the respective tables(mr,mrs,miss,master,rare)
+*) Then filled the NAN values with mean() for the respective tables(mr,mrs,miss,master,rare)

-6)After filling,the 5 tables(mr,mrs,miss,master,rare) were joined
+*)After filling,the 5 tables(mr,mrs,miss,master,rare) were joined

-7)Removed the columns which had duplicates and less correlation with dependent variable
+*)Removed the columns which had duplicates and less correlation with dependent variable

-8)Uploaded the file to csv for the continuation of part-2

-9)Assigned the LabelEncoder and OneHotEncoder to the categorical varibles

-10)Ran few machine learning algorithms(Random Forest,Decision Tree,Logistic Regression,KNN,Support Vector Machines,Naive Bayes,Stochastic Gradient Decent) on the data

- ***PART-2***

-  This notebook is the continuation of part 1

-1) Imported libraries

-2) Loaded the part 1 data

-3)In this I converted the 'Age' column and the 'Fare' column into categorical
+*)converted the 'Age' column and the 'Fare' column into categorical

-4)created the new columns like 'relatives','not-alone','Fare_per_person' trying to get the maximum survival rate.
+*)created the new columns like 'relatives','not-alone','Fare_per_person' trying to get the maximum survival rate.

-5)Assigned the LabelEncoder and OneHotEncoder to the categorical varibles
+*)Assigned the LabelEncoder and OneHotEncoder to the categorical varibles

-6)Fit few machine learning algorithms(Random Forest,Decision Tree,Logistic Regression,KNN,Support Vector Machines,Naive Bayes,Stochastic Gradient Decent) on the data
+*)Fit few machine learning algorithms(Random Forest,Decision Tree,Logistic Regression,KNN,Support Vector Machines,Naive Bayes,Stochastic Gradient Decent) on the data